rallepalaveev/A2DVI/README.md

 Note2: Version 4.4 is bidirectional and can work as a variety of functionalities.
 Firmware is closed source so far.
 V4.6 has some optimizations.

 Note3: Versions 5.x are based on CPB with RP2354B and are 5V tolerant and has 48 GPIOs available.
 This eliminates the need for level shifting and multiplexing.
+This version had DVI function and can support RTC via a dedicated connector.

 ## Dual-Language Support
 The pin on the v1.5 and later boards is for AltChr connection, supported by A2DVI firmware for switching between alternative character sets on non-US versions of Apple II ("Euro-machines").